wjh18/hugo-liftoff/README.md

 ## Adding Images to Post Content

-Adding a cover image is straightforward, you can include it in frontmatter.
+Adding a Feature Image is straightforward, you can include it in frontmatter.
 If you want to add posts to your markdown content, use Hugo's built-in `<figure>` shortcode with a path to the image location.

 `{{< figure src="/posts/example-post/example-image.png" class="post__image" alt="Example image alt" >}}`